Photo: Rhiannon Bryant

 8. Luang Prabang, Laos

 Laos is a landlocked country heavily dependent on agricultural opportunities.
 What it lacks in beaches, it makes up for in lush rolling hills.
 The country is very mountainous with many different ethnic groups living along the river’s edge of the lowlands, the midlands and then the Hmong people who call the mountains home.
 Luang Prabang is a listed UNESCO world heritage site.
-The city is infamous for its French colonial styled buildings, beautiful Buddhist temples like Wat Xieng Thong, the romantic ambience and slow paced living.
+The city is known for its French colonial styled buildings, beautiful Buddhist temples like Wat Xieng Thong, the romantic ambience and slow paced living.
 You can also head slightly out of the city to marvel at the Kuang Si Waterfalls.
-It’s a traveller’s dream and should be on your Southeast Asian bucket list.

 Pros and cons